donejs/donejs/docs/guide.md

 ### Switch between pages

-Finally we glue both components together as separate pages in `src/index.stache`.
-This is done by adding dynamic imports for the `home.component` and `chat/messages/` components and showing each import based on the `page` property:
+Finally, we'll glue both components together as separate pages in `src/index.stache`.
+This is done by adding dynamic imports for the `home.component` and `chat/messages/` components and showing each import based on the `page` property.
+Update `src/index.stache` to:

 ```html